Last update on topic selection procedure: 25.02.2025 - Selection procedure for 2025S is available and starts 25.02.2025.

 - Contact: Wolfgang Klas and Marie Aichinger

-AH01 - Relation Extraction Web Service - Tool for extracting relations
+AH01 - Relation Extraction Web Service - Tool for extracting structured data

 Your task for this project is to implement a relation extraction web service using state-of-the-art information extraction models.
-This web service should accept other web pages as input and output the extracted triplets.
-Build this web service with modularity in mind, think of requirements for the web service, design it, and implement it.
-Think of how the used model could be easily exchanged for new, upcoming state-of-the-art models.
+This web service should accept other web pages as input and output the extracted triplets adhering to a pre-defined schema.
 Create a web application that is consuming the web service and acts as a front end for the web service.

-- Technology: Web Application, Web Service, Python, Hugging Face Transformers library, SpaCy library
+- Technology: Technologies: Web Application, Web Service, Python, Javascript, Hugging Face Transformers Library, SpaCy Library, PyTorch, Schema.org

 - Tags: